cguttweb/nuxt-portfolio-blog/content/posts/math-object.md

 **Math.trunc()** - returns integer part of a number removing fractional digits

 **Math.max()** - this returns the biggest of zero or more numbers given as parameters, or NaN if any parameter isn't a number and can't convert into 1

+**Math.min()** - a static function returns lowest-valued number passed to it, or NaN if any isn't a number

+**Math.abs()** - this returns the absolute value of a number.
+A static method if passed empty object, undefined/empty value or non-numeric string returns NaN and null, empty string or an empty array returns 0

+**Math.sqrt()** - returns the square root of a number